Amid68/Fake-News-Detection/finetuning/TinyBERT_ISOT/TinyBERT_ISOT.md

-# Part 3: Fine-tuning DistilBERT for Fake News Detection
+# Part 3: Fine-tuning TinyBERT for Fake News Detection

-In this notebook, I'll build on our previous exploratory data analysis and feature engineering work to fine-tune a DistilBERT model for fake news detection.
-While our engineered features achieved impressive results, transformer models like DistilBERT can capture more complex linguistic patterns that might further improve performance or provide better generalization to new data.
+In this notebook, I'll build on our previous exploratory data analysis and feature engineering work to fine-tune a TinyBERT model for fake news detection.
+While our engineered features achieved impressive results, transformer models like TinyBERT can capture complex linguistic patterns that might further improve performance or provide better generalization to new data.
+TinyBERT is a smaller, more efficient version of BERT that maintains good performance while requiring fewer computational resources.

 ## 1. Setup and Library Installation